prince8verma/react-native-snackbar/README.md

 # react-native-snackbar

+Snackbars are used for displaying a brief message to the user, along with an optional action.
+They animate up from the bottom of the screen and then disappear shortly afterward.
-Provide snackbar from top or bottom, as per requirements.
+This repo provides snackbar that can appear from bottom or top as per requirements.

-Its a simple React-native library, works for both Android and IOS.
+It is a simple React-native library, works for both Android and IOS.

 You have to Just import it and use it.
 Its has dependency on react-native-simple-events.